Skip to Main Content

 Program Goals

-The purpose of this grant opportunity, funded by the Walden Presidential Research Grant program, is to encourage research in the name of the university that contributes scholarship on distance education and its relationships to, and impacts on, educational justice and equity, and the Social Determinants of Health more broadly.
+The purpose of this grant opportunity, funded by the Walden Associate President Research Grant program, is to encourage research in the name of the university that contributes scholarship on distance education and its relationships to, and impacts on, educational justice and equity, and the Social Determinants of Health more broadly.
 Grant funds are to be used to support the direct cost of conducting research.

 References